majyphi/wareflow/README.md

 # WareFlow

-## A Scala DSL to write data flows for Data Warehouses
+## A DSL to write data flows for Data Warehouses

-The main idea is to write typical Apache Spark or Flink-like pipelines, compile them to SQL queries and run them on systems that only have SQL endpoints.
+The main idea is to write typical DataFrame-style pipelines, compile them to SQL queries and run them on systems that only have SQL endpoints.

 ## Example: